 I personally am not a fan of boot camp style learning.
 I don’t retain the information.
 More on-demand type learning, like the above, makes the learning work around my schedule, not the other way around.

 Those are the things I did to pass the exam.
 An interesting little story, I took the exam on the 11th anniversary of my wedding.
 I had to take my wife out to dinner after the exam.
 She thought we were celebrating our anniversary, I was celebrating having passed the PMI-ACP exam.

-Rather strangely, I went from hating certifications to rather enjoying the success when passing them.
-I started with the intent to compete with others and ended up pursuing them because I liked the pursuit and success.
-Now I am considering adding to it with the CDA, PMI-PBA, PSPO, PSK, SPS, and several others; but the almost $2,000 I spent on education and certifications this year (along with my wife who spent an additional $1,000 for extra education and certifications) has convinced me to wait for a while.
+Somewhat strangely, I went from hating certifications to rather enjoying the success when passing them.
+I started with the intent to compete with others and ended up pursuing them because I liked the pursuit and achievement.
+Now I am considering adding to it with the CDA, PMI-PBA, PSPO, PSK, SPS, and several others; but the almost $2,000 I spent on education and certifications this year (along with my wife who spent an additional $1,000 for extra training and certifications) has convinced me to wait for a while.